babel/babel/packages/babel-plugin-transform-es2015-modules-umd/README.md

 2. skip passing `globals` overrides to the `toIdentifier` function.
 Instead, they are used exactly as written, so you will get errors if you do not use valid identifiers or valid uncomputed (dot) member expressions.
+3. allow the exported global name to be overridden via the `globals` map.
+Any override must again be a valid identifier or valid member expression.

 Thus, if you set `exactGlobals` to `true` and do not pass any overrides, the first example of: